-Licensed Practical Nurses have many tasks that they accomplish in the Rolette ND medical facilities where they are employed.
-As their titles signify, they are mandated to be licensed in all states, including North Dakota.
-Even though they may be responsible for overseeing Certified Nursing Assistants (CNA), they themselves typically work under the oversight of either an RN or a doctor.
-The health care facilities where they work are numerous and varied, including hospitals, medical clinics, schools, and long-term care facilities.
-Anywhere that you can encounter patients seeking medical assistance is their dominion.
-Every state not only controls their licensing, but also what work activities an LPN can and can’t perform.
-So based on the state, their everyday work activities may include:
+Licensed Practical Nurses have numerous functions that they perform in the Roseglen ND health care facilities where they practice.
+As their titles indicate, they are mandated to be licensed in all states, including North Dakota.
+Even though they may be accountable for overseeing Certified Nursing Assistants (CNA), they themselves typically work under the guidance of either an RN or a doctor.
+The health care facilities where they work are numerous and assorted, such as hospitals, medical clinics, schools, and long-term care facilities.
+Virtually any place that you can encounter patients seeking medical attention is their domain.
+Every state not only regulates their licensing, but also what work activities an LPN can and can’t perform.
+So based on the state, their routine work functions might include:

 - Taking vital signs

 - Supporting physicians or RNs with procedures

 In addition to their work responsibilities being mandated by each state, the health care facilities or other Roseglen ND healthcare providers where LPNs work can additionally limit their job duties within those parameters.
 Additionally, they can practice in different specialties of nursing, which include long-term care, critical care, oncology and cardiology.